What to Expect When You Call 9-1-1

 Calling 9-1-1 for a Mental Health Crisis

 If you have a loved one with a serious mental health condition, there may be times when they become a danger to themselves or to others.
 Though it can be a difficult decision for you, police intervention may become necessary for the safety of all involved.
+You can request police respond without lights or sirens and they will follow protocol to keep everyone safe.
 Our officers and fire personnel have been trained to properly respond to mental health situations and are able to provide you with support throughout the event as well as after.

 Calling 9-1-1 By Mistake